 He touched the tip of the device to the plaster and pushed the button.

-Boris jogged excitedly in a circle before, in quick succession, pointing the device at the floor – click, click, click – and the ceiling – click, click.
+Boris jogged excitedly in a circle then pointed the device at the floor – click, click, click – and the ceiling – click, click.
 The house became quieter and quieter still.
 Less skritching and less squeaking with every satisfying push of the button.

 Boris stopped to catch his breath.
 He raised his arm and smelled his damp armpit.
 The device worked, but it took work.
 Again, Boris entered his big-brain trance, applying what he’d learned to the blueprints that floated in his mind.

-More parts were harvested, borrowed and cannibalized, and when the final puffs of solder smoke rose and dissipated, he swung his hanging magnifying glass out of the way.
+More parts were harvested, borrowed and cannibalized, and when the final puffs of solder smoke rose and dissipated, he triumphantly stood up from his workstation.

 The device still employed the remote control, but now it was nestled crudely in the outer shell of his Electrolux vacuum cleaner, which had finally found a purpose.

 Standing at the farthest corner of the room like a soldier with a massive rifle, he held down the button and swept it from one side of the room to the other.
-The house lights dimmed then came back on to the sound of faint death rattles and thuds.
+He swung it at the ceiling, the floor, every wall.
+The house lights dimmed to the sounds death rattles and thuds.

 Success.